Eshkoshka/HudlTestProject/README.md

 # How to run in Visual Studio
    1. Install Visual Studio 2022 (Should install .Net 6 automatically)
-   2. Install NuGet (package manager). http://docs.nuget.org/consume/package-manager-dialog#managing-packages-for-the-solution
+   2. Install NuGet (package manager)
    3. Connect to github project and clone project locally
    4. The following should be installed automatically when project is cloned:
        NuGet (Project > Manage NuGet packages) to install Specflow, Nunit and Selenium: